BorhnN/forty-jekyll-theme/first session Coming Soon.md

 			</h3>

 			<p class="m2-txt1 txt-center p-b-48">
-				Our Member Recruitment for First Session has STARTED!.
+				Our Member Recruitment for Second Session will start soon!.
-				<br> <br> You can apply for membership in online, we will contact with you after receiving your online form.
-You can also apply filling up the form physically by contacting with us.
-Take a look at the <a href="https://researchsio.com//Notice%20Board.html"> Notice Board</a> for details.  <br> <br> Recruitment period is from 16<sup>th</sup> September to 24<sup>th</sup> September.
+				<br> <br> In the meantime, you can apply for membership in online, we will contact with you after receiving your online form.
+Take a look at the <a href="https://researchsio.com//Notice%20Board.html"> Notice Board</a> for details.  <br> <br> Possible date for second session recruitment is 15<sup>th</sup> November.
 			</p>

 			<div class="flex-w flex-c-m cd100 p-b-33">